-Request FREE materials online, at: on.nyc.gov/recycling-materials.
+Request FREE materials online, at: nyc.gov/recyclingmaterials.

 - Education Materials: RRResource Guide: RRR You Ready?
-Designed to help educators implement the three R's (Reduce, Reuse, Recycle) in NYC schools (K - 12). - Coloring and comic books (Literacy component to the RRResource Guide.
-PreK 6). - Decals and signage to set up your recycling program (for both schools with and without Organics Collection). - T-shirts, bookmarks and more!
+Designed to help educators implement the three R's (Reduce, Reuse, Recycle) in NYC schools (K 12). - Coloring and comic books (Literacy component to the RRResource Guide.
+PreK 6). - Decals and signage to set up your recycling program (for both schools with and without Curbside Composting). - T-shirts, bookmarks and more!